roman-milk/roman-milk.github.io/hot-wifey-cheats-with-bar-stud.md

  "Aww," he pretended to disclaim with modesty, "not really, I mean, it's obvious -- very sexy, gorgeous young woman, in the prime of your youth, stuck at home missing her man.
 I mean it's only natural.
 You have needs too."

  Mmm, my needs!
 I moaned at the mention of them, and he saw that, and we both grinned.
 "Yeah, I sure do!"
 I winked at him, and now it was obvious.
 "But, what would you know about a married girl's needs?
 Are you married?" , like "Nope."
 He seemed to answer proudly.
 "Was once, not for a while though."
-Report_Story #2